edbarbier/parsa-hugo/exampleSite/content/Charming-Evening-Field.3.md

 - " simple recipe "

 ---
-# Spinach and Potato Kebab

 In restaurants in the North of India and in the centre as well you might find this starter which is called Hara bhara kebab which means green kebab.
 Of course thanks to the blend of spinach and green peas in it.

 **Ingredients**